gabrieliribeiro/gabrieliribeiro/README.md

  - 📚 I’m currently learning everything about Frontend and Backend technologies;
  - 👨‍💻 I'm currently looking for opportunities;
  - 📚 A future Systems Analysis and Development Student;
- - ⭐ Fun Fact: One of my favorite bands is Red Hot Chili Peppers
+ - ⭐ Fun Fact: One of my favorite bands is Red Hot Chili Peppers;

  Languages and Tools 🛠